 Moses joined Watsi on January 30th, 2015.
-Four years ago, Moses became the 1639th member to automatically support a new Watsi patient every month.
-Since then, 4,362 more people have become monthly donors!
-Moses' most recent donation traveled 8,700 miles to support Emmanuel, a 4-year-old from Tanzania, to fund mobility restoring leg surgery.
+Five years ago, Moses joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Moses' most recent donation traveled 8,600 miles to support Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.